+4.7.3 Stage 3.
+Behaviour Support Teacher

+4.7.3.1 Children who have been to the time out zone report to Support Teacher.
+The Behaviour Support Teacher monitors repeat incidences.

 4.7.4 Stage 4.
-Support Teacher

-4.7.4.1 Children who have been to the wall report to Support Teacher.
-Support Teacher monitors repeat offenders.

-4.7.5 Stage 5.
 Office

-- 4.7.5.1 Child is sent to the office for repeated or serious inappropriate behaviour. - 4.7.5.2 This is recorded in "The Office Book" by the Principal and parents are informed.
+- 4.7.4.1 Child is sent to the office for repeated or serious inappropriate behaviour. - 4.7.4.2 This is recorded in by the Principal and parents are informed.
+A range of outcomes will be discussed and agreed with the parents.